gate-computer/gate/Web.md

 ## Function name

 Function strings consist of ASCII letters, digits, dash, dot and underscore.
-The length must be between 1 and 127 characters.
+The length must be between 1 and 127 characters (inclusive).

 ## Instance identifier